 Support Requests.
 Once the State has determined that an Error is not the result of a State Cause, the State may request Support Services by way of a Support Request.
 The State shall classify its requests for Error corrections in accordance with the support request classification and definitions of the Service Level Table set forth in Section 2.4 (each a "Support Request").
-The State shall notify Contractor of each Support Request by e-mail or telephone.
+The State shall notify Contractor of each Support Request by e-mail or telephone (Critical Service Errors and High Service Errors in Production Environment only during non-Support Hours).
 The State shall include in each Support Request a description of the reported Error and the time the State first observed the Error.

 State Obligations.
-The State shall provide the Contractor with each of the following to the extent reasonably necessary to assist Contractor to reproduce operating conditions similar to those present when the State detected the relevant Error and to respond to and Resolve the relevant Support Request:
+The State shall provide the Contractor with each of the following to the extent reasonably necessary to assist Contractor to reproduce operating conditions similar to those present when the State detected the relevant Error and to respond to the relevant Support Request:

 if not prohibited by the State’s security policies, remote access to the State Systems, and if prohibited, direct access at the State's premises;